 - Employee input: Get feedback from employees on the challenges they face and any technologies they think could help.

-- Business goals: Align the new technology with your business objectives, whether it’s improving collaboration, scaling operations, or implementing flexible working.
+- Business goals: Align the new technology with your business objectives, whether it’s improving collaboration, scaling operations, making better use of office space, or implementing flexible working.

 2. Research and compare solutions